 - The resort district and the A-1 or A-2 district, as applicable, were rezoned pursuant to the same zone change application as part of a master-planned resort community.

 Note: Waikiki is not a master-planned resort community and does not have A-1 or A-2 districts.
-However, this provision might apply to the master-planned resort community of Koolina, provided the CC&Rs, declaration, bylaws or building house rules don’t restrict otherwise.
+However, this provision does apply to the master-planned resort community of Koolina, provided the CC&Rs, declaration, bylaws or building house rules don’t restrict otherwise.
 In doubt always verify with the DPP at #768-8000 in addition to checking your condominium documents.

 - 13) Effective October 1st, 2020, hosting platforms are required to provide monthly reports to the DPP, for all B&Bs and TVUs listed on the platform, including: